learn-academy-2024-alpha/unit-3-assessment-sethcrist/README.md

 - using capital letters when making components or new files, and importing that function

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?
     - yarn is a package manager that uses libraries to helps projects function properly.
-The files that are modified/ added are node modules
+The files that are modified/ added are node modules and package.json

 3. What is the difference between state values and props in React?
+    - the difference between state value and props in react is: props cannot be changed and are used to pass information from parent to child and state can be changed.
+    - an example of this would be a robot doing a task, props are the specific instructions given and cannot be changed while the robot is doing the task and the State is the robots memory that is updated as it continues going about its task

 4. STRETCH (optional): What is the difference between a div tag and a span tag?
+    - a div is a block level element and a span is a inline element. divs are commonly used for larger blocks of code where as a span is used for smaller portions of code

 ### Looking Ahead: Terms for Next Unit

 1. Object-oriented programming:
+    - organizes software design around data / objects rather than functions

 2. Ruby:
+    - open source, object-oriented language.
+It is a general-purpose, dynamically-typed, server-side scripting language.

 3. Ruby Hashes:
+    - is a collection of keys and their values.
+They are simiar to arrays but instead of indexes they are referenced by their keys.

 ---